zammad/zammad-user-documentation/extras/two-factor-authentication.rst

 adding an extra layer of verification beyond a password.
-It requires you to provide two different types of authentication factors, typically something you know (like a password) and something you possess (like a mobile device or a security token), to ensure that you are an authorized individual that can access the account.
+It requires you to provide two different types of authentication factors, typically something you know (like a password) and something you possess (like a mobile device or a security token), to ensure that you are an authorized individual who can access the account.

 .. hint::